Stuart Forster travels to the Franconia region of northern Bavaria to taste Schlenkerla Rauchbier, smoke beer in Bamberg, Germany.

 The oldest record of the Schlenkerla brewery dates from 1678, but it’s likely it was founded even before then.

 History of brewing in Germany

-“You know, from 1618 to 1648 there was the Thirty Years War and if you look at the founding date of German breweries you’ll see many they were founded between 1648 and 1700.
+“You know, from 1618 to 1648 there was the Thirty Years War and if you look at the founding date of German breweries you’ll see many were founded between 1648 and 1700.
 This is for two reasons,” says Matthias.